Javagedes/patina/docs/src/introduction.md

 security, performance, and reliability.
 This book serves as high-level documentation for developers and platform owners working with or contributing to Patina.

-To put it simply, Patina is a [PI spec](https://uefi.org/specifications) compliant pure rust DXE Core with an interface for writing monolithically compiled [Patina components](component/getting_started.md) (drivers) using a dependency injection model.
-Patina takes a more opinionated stance on some implementation details to provide a more secure runtime.
+To put it simply, Patina is a [UEFI spec](https://uefi.org/specifications) compliant pure Rust DXE Core with an interface for writing monolithically compiled [Patina components](component/getting_started.md) (drivers) using a dependency injection model.
+It should be noted that Patina takes a more opinionated stance on some implementation details to provide a more secure runtime, so we are not fully PI spec compliant.
 Due to this, there are some key platform requirements that differ from a non-Patina implementation.
 See [Patina Requirements](integrate/patina_dxe_core_requirements.md) for more information regarding this.

 **This book is the "catch-all" for Patina:** it contains various categories of documentation regarding Patina that can be broken up into these 5 categories:

 1. Background of Patina and it's goals.
-2. Integrating the Patina DXE Core into your platform.
+2. Integrating the Patina code into your platform.
-3. Developing Patina components for the Patina DXE core.
+3. Developing Patina components.
 4. Contributing to Patina.
 5. Development guidance and standards that apply to both Patina and Patina component developers.

-If you have not read this book before, we suggestion you start with **(1) [Patina Background](patina.md)**, which outlines the project's goals and design philosophy.
+If you have not read this book before, we suggest you start with **(1) [Patina Background](patina.md)**, which outlines the project's goals and design philosophy.

 ## Important Crates and Repositories